I Let A “Hairvoyant” Choose My Next Haircut

 AdvertisementADVERTISEMENT

-As I examined my hair in the mirror, I realised that the finished result merged two coveted haircuts in one: the long bob and the “butterfly” cut, the latter of which enlists layers to create the illusion of a shorter style without losing too much length: the “butterfly lob”, if you will.
+As I examined my hair in the mirror, I realized that the finished result merged two coveted haircuts in one: the long bob and the “butterfly” cut, the latter of which enlists layers to create the illusion of a shorter style without losing too much length: the “butterfly lob,” if you will.
 Aside from trends, this haircut makes me feel like me again.
-My grown out bob was lacking oomph and personality, but this is packed with the stuff and it has given me the confidence boost I so needed at the end of a long slog of a month.
+My grown-out bob was lacking oomph and personality, but this is packed with the stuff and it has given me the confidence boost I so needed at the end of a long slog of a month.